So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 If a keyword you’re thinking of optimizing for already has numerous competitors gunning for it, then your app’s chances of being discovered will be better served by using another keyword that doesn’t already have so much competitor attention.

-STEP 3: PICK THE RIGHT APP TITLE OR APP NAME
+STEP 3: PICK THE RIGHT APP TITLE OR APP NAME FOR EVEN BETTER APP RANKING

 As we talked about in the above Tune study, apps with keywords in their titles were ranked 10.3% higher than those that didn’t.
 If it seems hard to fit your keywords into your app name naturally and intelligibly, consider this: